helio-fm/helio-sequencer/Docs/refactoring.md

 # Refactoring

-This page describes several refactoring options, available via selection menu and hotkeys:
+This page describes various refactoring options, available via selection menus and hotkeys:

 ![refactoring-menu]

 ## Transposition and inversion

-Not listed in the menu, but also handy: `Shift + Up` and `Shift + Down` hotkeys transpose the selected notes one octave up or down.
+Not listed in the menu, but also handy: the `Shift + Up` and `Shift + Down` hotkeys transpose the selected notes one octave up or down.

 Also, `Alt + Shift + Up` and `Alt + Shift + Down` are used for transposition by a "fifth" - simply put, a transposition by +7 or -7 semitones in the 12-tone temperament, or by the closest equivalent of a perfect fifth in other temperaments, e.g. +18/-18 for 31-edo, etc.

-The latter is useful for introducing short-term chord modulations to a "neighboring key" (the key that moves one step either direction on the circle of fifths).
+The latter is useful for introducing short-term chord modulations to a "neighboring key" (one step in either direction on the circle of fifths).

-Note that the above hotkeys also work on the pattern roll selection: creating track ["instances"](tips-and-tricks.md#clips-and-track-grouping) and modulating them is one of the easiest way of prototyping the structure of the piece.
+Note that the above hotkeys also work for pattern roll selection: creating track ["instances"](tips-and-tricks.md#clips-and-track-grouping) and modulating them is one of the easiest ways to prototype the piece's structure.

 ### Chord inversion

-Use `Control + Up` and `Control + Down` for chord inversion (don't confuse it with [melodic inversion](#melodic-inversion)).
+Use the `Control + Up` and `Control + Down` hotkeys for chord inversion (don't confuse it with [melodic inversion](#melodic-inversion)).

-Chord inversion treats selected notes as chord(s); the lowest note in each chord moves one octave up (or the highest note moves one octave down), all others stay in place.
+Chord inversion treats selected notes as chord(s); the lowest note in each chord moves one octave up (or the highest note moves one octave down), while all others remain unchanged.

 ### In-scale transposition

-Use `Alt + Up` and `Alt + Down` hotkeys to transpose the selected notes using in-scale keys only:
+Use the `Alt + Up` and `Alt + Down` hotkeys to transpose the selected notes using in-scale keys only:

 ![inscale-transposition]

 The notes which are out of scale will be aligned up or down to the nearest in-scale keys.

 More generally, you can think of it as "transposition using highlighted rows only".
-For example, when the scales highlighting [flag](tips-and-tricks.md#ui-flags) is off, it can be useful in microtonal temperaments to transpose notes using only those keys which [approximate](configs.md#temperaments) the 12-tone scale.
+For example, when the scales highlighting [flag](tips-and-tricks.md#ui-flags) is turned off, it can be useful in microtonal temperaments to transpose notes using only those keys which [approximate](configs.md#temperaments) the 12-tone scale.

 ### Melodic inversion

-`Alt + I` hotkey applies melodic inversion to selected notes.
-This contrapuntal derivation is better [described on Wikipedia](https://en.wikipedia.org/wiki/Inversion_(music)#Melodies); in short, it "flips" the melodic line upside down.
+The `Alt + I` hotkey applies melodic inversion to selected notes.
+This contrapuntal derivation is better [described on Wikipedia](https://wikipedia.org/wiki/Inversion_(music)#Melodies); in short, it "flips" the melodic line upside down.

 ### Retrograde

-`Alt + R` hotkey applies another contrapuntal derivation, [retrograde](https://en.wikipedia.org/wiki/Retrograde_(music)) or "walking backward".
+The `Alt + R` hotkey applies another contrapuntal derivation, [retrograde](https://wikipedia.org/wiki/Retrograde_(music)) or "walking backward".

-[Retrograde inversion](https://en.wikipedia.org/wiki/Retrograde_inversion), which is "backwards and upside down", can be done by simply applying both inversion and retrograde.
+[Retrograde inversion](https://wikipedia.org/wiki/Retrograde_inversion), which is "backwards and upside down", can be done by combining inversion and retrograde.

-**Tip**: use retrograde hotkey to quickly swap two neighbor chords:
+**Tip**: use the retrograde hotkey to quickly swap two neighbor chords:

 ![retrograde-swap-chords]